 Brenda Del Fiero, University of Houston College of Nursing ’22 graduate, considers herself a fortunate woman.
-She’s living her dream career, and nursing is everything she thought it would be—and more.
-It’s the Gessner Nursing Scholarship that helped her turn that dream into reality.
+She’s living her dream career, and nursing is everything she thought it would be — and more.
+It’s the Gessner Nursing Scholarship that helped her turn that dream into a reality.
 Well, that and a lot of hard work on Del Fiero’s part.

 After high school, Del Fiero enrolled at UH, undecided about her major.
 UH didn’t have a nursing program at the time, so she started classes at UT Health Science Center.
 When the UH Nursing Program opened in 2020, she applied and took special note of the Gessner scholarship.
 After waiting for what seemed like forever, her phone rang, and caller ID showed UH College of Nursing.
 Del Fiero froze, and when she learned that she made it into the program and received the scholarship, she let out a delighted squeal.